 Father Dan O'Connell has always had an avid interest in the strength and presence of God’s Word and its power to build up the human person and transform their lives.
 It is true that in God’s Word we live, move and have our being.
-Father Dan is a priest of the Archdiocese of Boston, the city in which he was born and currently lives.
+Father Dan is a priest of the Archdiocese of Boston, the city in which he was born and currently lives only a handful of miles away.
 He was educated at Catholic schools in Somerville and Cambridge, where the beauty of the Word of God was first introduced.

 Before heading to the seminary, he worked for a large insurance company which offered him new insights into the human story with its many highs and sometimes lows.
 God’s voice was heard in the midst of it all and he applied to and was accepted to Saint John’s Seminary College and School of Theology.
 He was ordained in 1983 and has served in parishes in Lowell, Quincy, Boston and Cambridge.
 In 1989, he studied the art of homiletics at the Institute for Preaching at Catholic University in Washington, D.C.

 Father Dan is currently pastor of Corpus Christi - Saint Bernard Parish in Newton, as well as Associate Director of the Office of Worship and Spiritual Life located in the Archdiocese’s Pastoral Center.
 He teaches homiletics through the office of Permanent Diaconate of the Archdiocese.